-Guideline For Inpatient Units Cold zone only For Emergency Department Cold zone only For Outpatients Identifying visitors/primary family caregiver Patient identifies as able - expectation is that patient/family will coordinate who will visit to support the one visitor/day restriction Patient identifies as able - expectation is that patient/family will coordinate who will visit to support the one visitor/day restriction Essential caregiver Contact tracing All visitors will be required to sign in at entry All visitors will be required to sign in at entry Numbers (how many?)
-1 visitor (>16 years) OR primary family caregiver for individual with specific needs, per patient, per day 1 visitor (>16 years) OR primary family caregiver for individual with specific needs, per patient, per day only Frequency (how often?)
-7 days per week 7 days per week Hours of visiting (when) 0800 - 2000 24 hours / day
+Guideline For Inpatient Units Cold zone only For Emergency Department Cold zone only For Outpatients Palliative /end of Life Obstetrical Patients Identifying visitors/primary family caregiver Patient identifies as able - expectation is that patient/family will coordinate who will visit to support the one visitor/day restriction Patient identifies as able - expectation is that patient/family will coordinate who will visit to support the one visitor/day restriction Patient identifies as able and at the discretion of the care team Patient identifies as able - expectation is that patient/family will coordinate who will visit to support Contact tracing All visitors will be required to sign in at entry All visitors will be required to sign in at entry Essential caregiver only All visitors will be required to sign in at entry All visitors will be required to sign in at entry Numbers (how many?)
+1 visitor (>16 years) OR primary family caregiver for individual with specific needs, per patient, per day 1 visitor (>16 years) OR primary family caregiver for individual with specific needs, per patient, per day Visitor > 16 and at the discretion of the care team Primary partner and labour coach if applicable. ( Maximum two visitors) Frequency (how often?)
+7 days per week 7 days per week 7 days per week 7 days per week Hours of visiting (when) 0800 - 2000 24 hours / day 24 hours / day 24 hours / day